jpuritz/dDocent/assembly.md

 ---
+layout: page
+title: dDocent Reference Assembly Tutorial
+subtitle: Designed by Jon Puritz
 ---

-# dDocent Reference Assembly Tutorial
-Designed by Jon Puritz

 **NOTE: You can download the RefTut file from the repository and run this tutorial from the command line**

 # GOALS